Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 - To recompile the source code, a c-compiler is needed, e.g. gcc (Linux/MacOS) or Pelles C (Windows).

 # Different platforms
-Executables are made for MacOS and Windows
+Executables have been made for MacOS and Windows
 Users of other OS should:
 1) compile Mainfunction.c and call the executable "capp"
         >> gcc Mainfunction.c -o capp